 Markets and Languages

-At Quicksilver we often get asked “What markets and languages should we be translating into?”
+At Quicksilver we often get asked, “Which markets, and languages, should we be translating into?”

 To take just a few examples: in different forms of contemporary Spanish,